What do you know about Carbon Offsetting?

 Simply put, a Carbon Offset is a way to reimburse for your emissions used by funding into emission saving programs.
 By making investments into carbon offsets, you are compensating for any emissions that you have produced.
 All of our actions produce carbon emissions, therefore, offsetting them is a great way to create a more balanced environment, and plan for a better future.

 Offsetting alone is not the solution to climate change, but it is a great instrument in reducing your greenhouse gas emissions (GHG).
 We all have the opportunity to reduce our carbon impact on the world and every step taken helps.

 It’s a similar approach for your energy usage.
-At Nectr, our Nectr Friends Clean plan is 100% Carbon Offset.
-This means we offset all carbon emissions generated from a customer’s energy usage through buying carbon offset certificates from local and overseas projects.
+All carbon emissions generated from a customer’s energy usage through buying carbon offset certificates from local and overseas projects.
 These include tree planting, land management and investments in renewable power developments in developing countries.
 1 carbon offset certificate = 1 tonne of CO2-e.

 The benefit of carbon offsetting is becoming recognised worldwide.
 The Paris Agreement is an international treaty directed towards climate change.
 Governments are coming together under this treaty to face the problems and make changes now to better the world for future generations.

 2) Tips on how to reduce your Carbon Footprint

 When it comes to your personal Carbon Footprint, the last thing you want is to have a big foot.
 There are actions you can take in reducing your emissions, without totally changing your lifestyle, but these changes will better your future.